gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

     display.show(count)
     while True:
         if accelerometer.was_gesture('left') or \
                 accelerometer.was_gesture('right'):
             count += 1
             display.scroll(count, delay=60)
         sleep(20)

 ----

 .. admonition:: Tasks

     #.
 Add code to reset the count back to 0 when the A button is pressed.
     #.
-Edit the code to reset the count to a number 5 less than the current count when the B button is pressed.
+Further modify the code to reset the count to a number 2 less than the current count, but no lower than 0, when the B button is pressed.
     #.
-Modify the code to count the total number of tilts to the left or right.
+Further modify the code to count the total number of tilts up or down.
     #.
-Modify the code to count the total number of tilts to the front or back.
-    #.
-Modify the code to count the total number of tilts to the left or right or front or back.
+Further modify the code to count the total number of tilts to the left or right or up or down.

     .. dropdown::
         :icon: codescan